 In discussing this chart, it should be noted I am guessing the birth time.
 As the birth time changes hour to hour, the wheel with the signs turns counterclockwise, bringing the planets and their transits with it in the same configuration.
 All that changes with birth time is what house everything is in.
 Houses help describe character.
 This configuration, unfortunately, describes about the worst character traits a person with this birthdate could have to deal appropriately with this marital situation.
 (They seem to describe the situation well so I left the chart this way.)

 With changes in birth time, most notably with an afternoon/evening birth, Neptune, Saturn, and those problematic Moon, nodes, Mercury, and Mars are in much more favorable houses, indicating a person with character traits who might be able to handle this situation more favorably than this person actually has.
 Unfortunately, as we'll see in the next screen, the basic situation appears to be the same, with yods and the transits talking about what's likely to happen in the relationship remaining the same no matter which way the houses appear.
+Changes in the birth time mainly affect the Moon and Mercury transits, which tend to be short anyway, and a couple of the Venus and Jupiter with personal planet transits.
+The others which are strongly affected are Vertex, AC, and MC.
+Interestingly enough, with an afternoon birth time she gets harder transits but a natal chart that's better equipped to deal with them, and a morning birth time gives her easier transits but this nasty natal chart I keep telling you about.

 You'll notice the orientation (by now you're used to searching for those little green lines) isn't what I previously drew.
 The reason for this is that horoscope charts, as noted previously, are always displayed with the ascendant and descendant on the perfect horizontal.
 However …